ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:use_assembly`

+  This option causes Ceedling to enable an assembler tool and add any assembly code present in the project to the release artifact's build.

-  If assembly code is present in the source tree, this option causes Ceedling to create appropriate build directories and use an assembler tool (default is the GNU tool as - override available in the `:tools` section.
+  The default assembler is the GNU tool `as`; it may be overridden in the `:tools` section.

+  The assembly files must be visible to Ceedling by way of `:paths` and `:extension` settings for assembly files.

   **Default**: FALSE